Members' Dining

 Come visit and take a guided tour of their James Gandon designed Dining Hall, completed in 1806.
 Please note as King’s Inns is a period building, unfortunately it is not fully wheelchair accessible.

-Tours will take place between 5pm to 9pm on the hour from 5pm to 8pm.
+Tours will take place between 4pm to 8pm.
 Please book your spot below through Eventbrite.
 Each tour will take approximately 30 minutes.
 Visitors should register in the entrance hall of the main Dining Hall building in the King’s Inns Park 10 minutes before their tour is scheduled to begin.

 Photographs will be allowed.
 No recordings permitted.